tthorntone/AdNauseam-Wiki/Tricks-and-tips.md

-[I will add whatever relevant here as time go]
+[I will add whatever is relevant here as time goes on]